-There’s a Japanese psychology called Morita.
+There’s a Japanese psychology philosophy called Morita.
 I learned about it years ago from a book called Playing Ball on Running Water.
 And the basic idea is to recognize your feelings and then do what needs to be done.
 The most common example, that’s made its way into memes and slogans of support, is “chop wood, carry water.”
 This means, no matter how you feel the wood needs to be set for everyone to eat and water needs to be brought up for everyone to drink.

-My favorite awareness, one that I ignore routinely, but it puts me in the right frame of mind.
+My favorite awareness, is one that I ignore routinely, but it puts me in the right frame of mind.
 “If the dishes need washing, wash the dishes.”
 In my house, the dishes need washing, the laundry needs to be moved from the washer to the dryer.
 All the time there are tasks that need to be done, but I ignore them and follow my creative drive and ideas of the moment.

 I’m not perfect.
 I don’t have the answer to the question of how to be happy all the time.
 But I am learning to see my emotions, my feelings, as something that are a part of me, but are not all of me.
 That’s my meta-view.